 Italy’s most famous luxury houses are bywords for elevated style: Gucci, Valentino, Zegna, Prada.
 No one does luxury fashion like Italian designers, but these are just the tips of the iceberg.
 So we’ve cultivated a list of 30 luxury Italian fashion brands you should know about as a matter of stylistic urgency.

 Anderson’s is a family-run company based in Parma, for which we have Carlo Valenti to thank.
 A craftsman who became a fashion entrepreneur, the man might as well have had leather in his blood.
-Since its founding in 1966, his company has specialised in breathtakingly luxurious belts, from sober calf grain leather options to colourful and elasticated woven styles.
+Since its founding in 1966, his company has specialized in breathtakingly luxurious belts, from sober calf grain leather options to colorful and elasticated woven styles.

 Alberto Aspesi gave his name to his suavely chic brand in 1969, and the world of luxury shirting has never looked back.
-(The inaugural item Aspesi turned out was a men’s leopard print shirt: an item that crops up repeatedly in luxury Italian fashion history.)
+(The inaugural item Aspesi turned out to be a men’s leopard print shirt: an item that crops up repeatedly in luxury Italian fashion history.)

-While Aspesi is still widely regarded as a bastion of high quality shirts, it’s expanded its repertoire since those early animal prints.
-Now, you can expect to find a range of ready-to-wear options that typically put minimalism front and centre, together with that unique Italian stamp of quality, luxury and timeless elegance.
+While Aspesi is still widely regarded as a bastion of high-quality shirts, it’s expanded its repertoire since those early animal prints.
+Now, you can expect to find a range of ready-to-wear options that typically put minimalism front and center, together with that unique Italian stamp of quality, luxury and timeless elegance.

 Remember that term, ‘sprezzatura’?
 Translated as ‘studied carelessness’, it captures Barena’s sought-after aesthetic, although that’s not the whole story behind this exclusive label.